JerryXRQ/CS337_Project3/README.md

 Slack Chatbot:
 We deployed our code using the slack platform.
 The user can join our slack channel and ask the bot questions.

+Substitution:
+We add the feature to look up available substitutions as well as browse build-in terms and descriptors.

 # Work Distribution